revisit-studies/reVISit-studies.github.io/tutorials.md

 The React component is by far the most complicated.
 It allows you to render a React component to the page.
 This is useful for rendering interactive stimuli, or for rendering stimuli that require a lot of customization.
 We have options for passing parameters to the React component that allow the same component to be used for multiple stimuli.
 For the best example of how to use this component, check out the Cleveland & McGill demo study.

+For more detailed documentation on the react component, check out the [documentation](/typedoc/interfaces/ReactComponent.html).

 ```
 trial: {
     meta: {